elfmz/far2l/README.md

 To eliminate libuchardet requirement to reduce far2l dependencies by cost of losing automatic charset detection functionality: add `-DUSEUCD=no`

-To build with Python plugin: add argument `-DPYTHON=yes`
+To build with Python plugin: add argument `-DPYTHON=yes`  but you must have installed additional packages within yours system: libpython3-dev libffi-dev python3-venv

 To control how RAR archives will be handled in multiarc:
  `-DUNRAR=bundled` (default) use bundled sources found in multiarc/src/formats/rar/unrar